-Beer is one of the most important selling products in Thailand, which comes along with a long history.
+Beer in Thailand is one of the most important selling products, which comes along with a long history.
 Starting beer brewing in 1933 Thailand established to be a successful niche product in the Thai market as well as in the world market.
 The biggest and most popular breweries in Thailand are the Boon Rawd Brewery, Thai Asia Pacific Brewery and Thai Beverage.
 Boon Rawd Brewery is known for its production of Singha Beer and Leo Beer.
 The production of the famous Chang Beer is at the ThaiBeverage Brewery and the Thai Asia Pacific Brewery brews Heineken and Tiger beer.

 The oldest and best-known Thai beer inside and outside of Thailand is Singha beer, which is brewed in the Boon Rawd Brewery.
 The Boon Rawd brewery started to brew in 1933 in the north of Bangkok and is one of the more modern and large Breweries in Thailand.